stashed/docs/docs/guides/latest/databases/overview.md

 Stash supports backup databases.
 This guide will give you an overview of how database backup and restore works in Stash.

-## How Backup Works?
+## How Backup Works

 The following diagram shows how Stash takes backup of a database.
-Open the image in a new tab to see the enlarged image.
+Open the image in a new tab to see the enlarged version.

 <figure align="center">
   <img alt="Database Backup Overview" src="/docs/images/guides/latest/databases/database_backup_overview.svg">